OpenNews/srccon-power/sponsors.md

 * Logo on sponsorship page of SRCCON:POWER website
 * Logo on sponsorship signage at event

-## Other ways to support SRCCON
+## Other ways to support SRCCON:POWER

 We also welcome support from individuals and smaller organizations!
 Opportunities include:

 * <a href="https://opennews.networkforgood.com">Making a donation to OpenNews</a>.
 As a nonprofit organization, donations help sustain our work.
-If you&rsquo;d like your donation to go to a particular purpose, such as travel scholarships, just <a href="mailto:erika@opennews.org">email us</a> and we&rsquo;ll make it happen.
+If you'd like to support our work organizing SRCCON:POWER, providing scholarships, and the rest of our programs, you can <a href"https://opennews.networkforgood.com>make a contribution online</a>.
 * Hosting a dinner table.
-The first evening of SRCCON, we organize small group dinners (about 8-10 people) at restuarants around the city.
-Any SRCCON participant can host a dinner and sponsor a table. <a href="mailto:erika@opennews.org">Let us know</a> if you&rsquo;d like to host and we&rsquo;ll share more details.
+The first evening of SRCCON:POWER, we organize small group dinners (about 8-10 people) at restuarants around the city.
+Any SRCCON:POWER participant can host a dinner and sponsor a table. <a href="mailto:erika@opennews.org">Let us know</a> if you&rsquo;d like to host and we&rsquo;ll share more details.

 If you would like to sponsor SRCCON:POWER with one of the above packages, or would like to talk about a custom sponsorship, <a href="mailto:erika@opennews.org">please send us a note</a>.